Schleifner/Tiny-Wasm-Compiler-Learn/Chapter04/Readme.md

 ## Doc

 1. To implement the "abort JIT code", the concept of C API [`setjmp`](https://github.com/lattera/glibc/blob/master/sysdeps/aarch64/setjmp.S) and [`longjmp`](https://github.com/lattera/glibc/blob/master/sysdeps/aarch64/__longjmp.S) can be referred
+2. A more reader-friendly wasm manual can be found here (https://github.com/sunfishcode/wasm-reference-manual/blob/master/WebAssembly.md), it may offer help if you found the official one hard to understand.

 ## Learn target

 1. Understand div instructions of Wasm and arm64.
 2. Trap mechanism of Wasm.
+3. Difference between b and bl instruction, ret and br instruction.